 - A student with a disability that significantly impacts their ability to walk long distances may require early registration to ensure there is sufficient time between classes.

 |Part-time schedule in a practicum or clinical component of a program

 - A student may require a part-time schedule for placements to manage fatigue or to allow for regular medical treatments related to a disability.

-- A student with ADHD may have difficulty focusing on the content of the lecture, managing distractions, and taking accurate or detailed notes at the same time.
+- A student with Attention Deficit Hyperactivity Disorder (ADHD) may have difficulty focusing on the content of the lecture, managing distractions, and taking accurate or detailed notes at the same time.
 Audio recording supplements their note-taking practices and can allow them to focus on and process the information by simply listening.

 - A student with a learning disability that impacts their written output or who has slower processing speed may be unable to adequately take notes during a lecture.

-- A student with limitations to their fine motor control or who experiences physical fatigue or pain in their arms/wrists/hands from writing or keyboarding can use audio recording to supplement their note-taking in lectures.
+- A student with limitations to their fine motor control or who experiences physical fatigue or pain in their arms, wrists, or hands from writing or keyboarding can use audio recording to supplement their note-taking in lectures.

 Are there limits on UBC’s duty to accommodate?

 Universities are required by law to accommodate their students with disabilities if they can do so without “undue hardship.”
 Section 3 of the Procedures to Policy LR7 provides more information about the meaning of “undue hardship” in the University context.